Energize. Organize. Mobilize.

 Hawai‘i's seafood is sold with the promise that it's caught by local fishermen.
 But the people who haul in the catch are almost all undocumented workers, confined to American boats for years at a time without basic rights or protections.

 Houselessness is one of our most complex issues.
 The number of houseless in Hawaiʻi has grown in recent years, even as the economy recovers, leaving the state with 487 homeless per 100,000 people, the nation's highest rate per capita.

 An open and accountable government is the cornerstone to a healthy democracy.
 YPDA continues to advocate for government transparency and freedom of information to keep citizens educated about government actions.

 Hawaiʻi Tax Fairness

 Hawaiʻi has the lowest wages in the nation after adjusting for our cost of living.
 We also place 2nd highest in tax burden on our low-income households.
-Faced with this one-two-three punch, 48 percent of our state’s residents are living paycheck-to-paycheck.
+Faced with this one-two punch, half our state’s residents are living paycheck-to-paycheck.

-Workers' rights are human rights dealing with labor relations between workers and employers.
-In general, these rights have to do with negotiating workers' pay, benefits and safe working conditions.
+Workers' rights are human rights dealing with the relationship between workers and employers.
+In general, these rights have to do with negotiating pay, benefits and safe working conditions.
 One of the most central is the right to unionize.

 Hawaiʻi's environment faces a number of threats to its resiliency and longevity, including pollution, invasive species, degradation from over population and a heavy tourism industry burden.
 We are committed to mālama ʻāina.